AEuhus/OVOS-test-skill/README.md

-# OVOS Workshop
+# OVOS Workshop:
-this is a test lol i need help
+This is a test lol i need help - Alex
+We need help regarding audio issues (¬_¬) - Daniel